Philemon Pownoll: Legacy

-Pownoll's death was widely mourned, Pellew writing in his report to the Admiralty that: 'The loss of Captain Pownoll will be severely felt.
+Pownoll's death was widely mourned, Pellew writing in his report to the British Admiralty that: 'The loss of Captain Pownoll will be severely felt.
 The ship's company have lost a father.
 I have lost much more, a father and a friend united; and that friend my only one on earth.
 Never, my lord, was grief more poignant than that we all feel for an adored commander.
 Mine is inexpressible.'
 Admiral John Jervis wrote of him that he was 'the best officer, & most excellent, kind hearted man in the Profession', and claimed that he had 'lost the best Partizan, if not the best officer under every line of description in the Service'.

 Edward Osler wrote in 1835 that 'St Vincent and Pownoll who were brought up under Boscawen, and received their Lieutenant's commission from him, contributed materially to form a Nelson or an Exmouth; each the founder of a school of officers, whose model is the character of their chief, and their example his successes.'
 As well as Pellew, John Borlase Warren served under Pownoll and went on to become a leading frigate captain, while Jervis remembered Pownoll's contribution to the navy in 1804, when he promoted Pownoll's grandson, John Bastard.
 Pellew named his eldest son Pownoll Bastard Pellew in honour of his former captain and his family.